julianegner/coshanu/README.md

 - pass withImpressum parameter to the app (see build.gradle.kts and composeApp/src/commonMain/kotlin/ui/InfoArea.kt)
 - usage of Snackbar, including closing after defined time (see App.kt/App() and SettingsArea.kt/SettingsArea())
 - usage of extension functions and values for colors (see composeApp/src/commonMain/kotlin/util/ColorExtension.kt)
+- tooltip for all compile targets (see composeApp/src/commonMain/kotlin/ui/Tooltip.kt) instead of just for Android like TooltipBox or just for Desktop like TooltipArea

 # Kotlin Multiplatform Development